yuqian1023/Deep_SBIR_tf/README.md

             publisher={Springer}
     }

-Original implementation by Caffe can be found here: https://github.com/seuliufeng/DeepSBIR
+**Implementation by Caffe can be found here: https://github.com/seuliufeng/DeepSBIR